 Out of the mouths of babes: “My 5-Year old daughter helped me become my more authentic self!”

-For every curly girl, there is a story.
-A tale of torturous years spent in battle with the frizz.
+For every curly girl, there is a tale of torturous years spent in battle with the frizz.
 Trying everything under the sun to tame wild unruly tresses only to be beaten by them time and time again.
 The straightening iron was an ally.
 The blustery weather a dastardly enemy.
 Oh the shame, oh the frustration oh the agony of bending your curls to your straightening will!
-Then you hear a voice, one that was always there, but is now rhythmically pulsating in your head pleading “Enough Let me be ME!”.
+Then you hear a voice, one that was always there, but is now rhythmically pulsating in your head pleading “Enough!
+Let me be ME!”.
 And then the rest is history.
 Your curls are freed.
-But what if that voice just happened to be from your most precious of people in your life?
-For anaesthetist and Mum Upeka Karaiskakis (née Ranasinghe) that is exactly what happened.
+But what if that voice just happened to be one of the most precious of people in your life?
+For anaesthetist and mum Upeka Karaiskakis (née Ranasinghe) that is exactly what happened.
 After years of indecision shuttling back and forth between curls and non-curls, it was her little five-year-old daughter, Aayla, who inspired her to commit to curldom for good!
 But let Upeka tell you how it was in her own words…

 They say no two curls are the same.
 Well the same goes for curly-hair salons.
 I’ve been to a few; from the bohemian Unruly Curls in London’s Ladbroke Grove to the playfully surreal in Melbourne’s Neel Loves Curls.
 And now there’s a hair salon that gives curls the real glamour treatment.
 During my Italian Sabbatical I booked an appointment with Fulvio Tirrico, top hairdresser and founder of ILoveRiccio (Italian for “I Love Curls”), a stylishly decked out salon headquartered in Milan.
 It’s been in operation for a mere five years but is so well known that it is now the country’s curly-hair hot-spot.
 Fulvio himself is a household name: he is among the world’s top curly hair stylists – alongside the likes of Lorraine Massey and Ouidad and is the brains behind the X-Curl Cut– a patented method of cutting natural hair.
 The ILoveRiccio brand also extends to its own line of products and hair dyes- (check out my product review later on).
 So with accolades such as this, and a hairstyle that is 6 months old, I jump at the chance at putting my curls up for the chop and find out what puts the “X” in the X-Curl cut.